Apress/pro-asp.net-core-3/corrections+errata.md

     http://localhost:5000/controllers/Form

-(Thanks for Joel Hallan for reporting this problem)
+(Thanks to Joel Hallan for reporting this problem)
 ***

+**Chapter 39**

+The `CheckPassword` method in Listing 39-27 doesn't check the password provided by the JavaScript client.
+Use the following code instead:

+    private async Task<bool> CheckPassword(Credentials creds) {
+        IdentityUser user = await userManager.FindByNameAsync(creds.Username);
+        if (user != null) {
+            return (await signinManager.CheckPasswordSignInAsync(user,
+                creds.Password, true)).Succeeded;
+        }
+        return false;
+    }

+(Thanks to Amna Al Naseri for reporting this problem)